 - Follow Your Heart Smoked Gouda

 This “cheese” is extraordinary and an argument that there should be more smoked faux cheeses.
 The smoky flavor is key here.
 It covers up any obviously non-cheese flavors and is the star of the show—which is exactly how it is in real smoked gouda.
 The smoked flavor is powerful but not overwhelming, and it doesn’t taste overly fake.
 The texture is also smooth and creamy—not grainy at all like some vegan cheeses—probably due to the coconut oil base.
 It would be great on a sandwich or, honestly, for snacking.
 I really have to examine my self identity because I never thought I would recommend snacking on vegan cheese—and certainly never thought I would be craving it.
 But I would absolutely scarf down a slice of this one right now.
+It is, hands down, the best tasting vegan cheese.

 Credit: Ryan Martin / Albertsons